Manaro-Alpha/PPO_PyTorch/README.md

 ## Usage

-- To train the agent, run 'train.py'
+- To train the agent, run `train.py`
-- Run 'tensorboard --logdir runs' to visualise the data in your browser
+- Run `tensorboard --logdir runs` to visualise the data in your browser
-- To test the trained policy, run 'test.py'
+- To test the trained policy, run `test.py`

 ## Results